 Membership consists of five standing members: three representatives from the College (two faculty members and one representative who may be a faculty or staff member), one student member, and one community member.
 Each college member is elected by the faculty for a three-year term and may be re-elected for an additional term.
 The student member is appointed by the President of the student body.
+The community member is appointed by the President of the student body.
 The community member is appointed by the Provost after consulting with the IRB.
 This person is not otherwise affiliated with the institution and is not part of the immediate family of a person who is affiliated with the institution.
 Associate members may be drawn from the faculty, staff, students, or community on an as-needed basis to review those projects which fall within their areas of expertise and/or interest.
 There will always be at least one member whose primary concerns are in the scientific areas and one member whose primary interests are in nonscientific areas.